-- the Capital Strategy, Capital programme and Treasury Management Strategy form part of the Medium Term Financial Strategy, but are being considered elsewhere on this agenda; - the forecast level of reserve balances shown at Appendix 4 to the Medium Term Financial Strategy.
-It should further be noted that these will be subject to confirmation once the outturn position for the current financial year (2021/22) is known and this will be reported in the revenue outturn report early in the new financial year; - (iii) the Council Tax base for Surrey Heath Borough Council is 38,976.2 as set at Council on 15 December 2021; - (iv) the Medium Term Financial Strategy contains a savings target of £1.350 million over the period of the strategy which will be achieved through a combination of further services efficiencies, increases in income and potentially service reductions to be identified through a output-based budget review for all services of the Council and subject to a Star Chamber challenge review that will commence in March 2022. - (v) The statement of the Chief Financial Officer (Strategic Director Finance and Customer Services) on the robustness of estimates and sustainability of balances.
+- vii. the forecast level of reserve balances shown at Appendix 4 to the Medium Term Financial Strategy.
+It should further be noted that these will be subject to confirmation once the outturn position for the current financial year (2022/23) is known and this will be reported in the revenue outturn report early in the new financial year. - viii. the Council Tax base for Surrey Heath Borough Council is 39,613.4 as set at Council on 14 December 2022. - ix. the Medium Term Financial Strategy contains a savings target of £1.200 million over the period of the strategy which will be achieved through a combination of further services efficiencies, increases in income and potentially service reductions to be identified through a output-based budget review for all services of the Council and subject to a Star Chamber challenge review that will commence in the summer of 2023.
+There is also a managed vacancy factor (mvf) of £100,000 built into the budgets as part of the pay settlement agreed by Council. - the statement of the Chief Financial Officer (Strategic Director Finance and Customer Services) on the robustness of estimates and sustainability of balances. - xi. the finance settlement from central Government was debated and finalised through the House of Commons on 8 February 2023.
+Any material changes from the final settlement will be communicated to the Executive at its meeting and if necessary presented with the budget to Council.